ES-1085/f2025-ds1-project-ada/proposal/proposal.md

 of use) - Regional data to assess geographic patterns This would give us more context about why certain groups prefer specific platforms.

-- Very preliminary exploratory data analysis, including some summary statistics and visualizations, along with some explanation on how they help you learn more about your data.
-(You can add to these later as you work on your project.)

 The types of visualizations we want to use: - Bar Chart – to compare platform usage across `group` - Stacked Bar Chart – to show the overall distribution of platform use by `gender` or `race` - Heatmap – to